Lighting Your Entryway for Safety

 Motion sensor lights: A motion activation system detects movement within a fixed distance from a sensor, and will automatically switch a light on.
 It is useful for anyone trying to make their way to your front door.

 Automatic lighting: When the sun begins to set, lights that are fixed with timers or photocells automatically switch on.
-It is a convenient feature to have, since you will have one less thing to remember to do each day.
+It is a convenient feature to have since you will have one less thing to remember to do each day.
 Lighting that is activated by a photocell will switch off only at dawn, so you may want to consider using an energy saving compact fluorescent light bulb.

 Remote controlled lighting: Another convenient feature to enjoy, remote controlled lighting can allow you to adjust the intensity of your entryway lights from indoors.
-Adjusting the lights lets you determine the ambience and mood you want to create around the exterior of your home.
+Adjusting the lights lets you determine the ambiance and mood you want to create around the exterior of your home.

 Lighting for indoor entryways

 When your guests enter your home, you want them to feel just as welcome and oriented as they were walking up to your front door.
 The lighting for your indoor entryway should, therefore, be soft and pleasing, while bright enough so they can see the layout of your home.
 A few accent lighting sources should do the trick.

 - Garden / Landscaping / Patio — 262